M61ss/C-Cpp/C++/Notes.md

     std::cout << "Call Version2 with =>" << " x [double] = " << x << "\n";
 }
 ```

+## Collections

+Data structures are all available in namespace `std` (ex. `std::vector<Type>`, `std::list<Type>`, etc.).

+> [!WARNING]
+>
+> `std::vector<Type>` isn't the best choice working in embedded and robotics because, since resources are limited, to use dynamic resizing reduces performance.
+It is better to set a fixed size, then resize it only if necessary.
+> \
+> However, it is possible to reserve memory for a vector using its method `reserve` to prevent to resize it everytime, improving performance.

 ## Stream